andrei-punko/dev-faqs/README.md

-# Collection of notes / FAQs for different tech topics
+# Collection of notes & FAQs for different topics

 It's just my notes about some useful features, not documentation!